TyB3ar/library_system_management_db_integration/README.md

 - Borrow and Return Books within the Library
 - Search for a specific author, user, or book in the library system

+Images of the Database I was working with are included to give some insight as to how the tables looked and what information was there.

 Thank you very much!